What is a balance sheet?

 How do you calculate net income from the balance sheet?

-First, calculate net income from the balance sheet, take a company’s total revenue, and subtract its expenses.
-This will give you the company’s net income.
-You can then find this figure on the income statement.
+First, calculate net income from the balance sheet.
+Take a company’s total revenue and subtract its expenses.
+This will give you the company’s net income, which you can then find on the income statement.

-Net income is calculated by taking a company’s revenue and subtracting its expenses.
-This figure will be listed on the company’s income statement.
+Net income is calculated by subtracting a company’s revenue from its expenses.
+This figure is listed on the company’s income statement.

 What are retained earnings on a balance sheet?